Skip to content

 Can you inherit your data forever

 Since everyone has some information to store nowadays, our storage requirements have also expanded.
 An external storage device seems promising for preserving data in the long term.
-Beware though, if you save your data in any available drive and forget about it, expecting to access it decades later, you may be only chasing rainbows!
+Beware, though, if you save your data in any available drive and forget about it, expecting to access it decades later, you may be only chasing rainbows!

 Can you inherit your data forever